 Apply for Admission

 We are excited you are applying to HCC!
 Whether you're a recent high school graduate, transferring to HCC, attending another college, or returning to college as an adult, HCC has what you need.
-And, remote and online classes make it easy to achieve your goals from anywhere and at any time.
+And, online courses and programs make it easy to achieve your goals from anywhere and at any time.

 Have questions?
 Attend a Virtual Information Session or take a virtual tour.

-HCC is offering a blended learning environment with three different formats during the coronavirus pandemic:
+HCC is offering a blended learning environment with four ways to learn:

 - Face-to-face: Classes will be 100% in person on campus.
 There may still be some online support for communication, assignments, and more.
 When on campus, masks are required indoors in all buildings and facilities.